hizzle-co/noptin/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Ability to add newsletter sign-up checkboxes on any WordPress HTML forms - ADDED

 = 1.5.1 =
 * Ability to use merge tags in newsletter subscription success messages and pages - ADDED
 * `noptin_hide` now hides newsletter subscription forms for an hour - ADDED